 Being reliably connected and able to communicate is what keeps businesses afloat in a diffused workspace.
-Which is why all eyes have been on collaborative platforms like Microsoft Teams over the past year and a half.
-Notably, MS Teams reached 115 million users in Q4 2020.
-Exhibiting a 894 percent growth from March to June in that year.
+This is why all eyes have been on collaborative platforms like Microsoft Teams over the past year and a half.
+Notably, MS Teams reached 250 million monthly users as of July 2021.
+Exhibiting a 90 percent growth from the year prior.
 That’s not a usage trend that anyone can ignore — we certainly didn’t.

 Offering more than just chat windows and virtual conference rooms, MS Teams is a vital resource for companies that need to keep inter-employee collaboration happening at the same rate it did before stay home orders became a reality.
 It’s a sweet deal; keep your employees at a safe distance while giving them the tools they need to maintain their normal activities.
 It really couldn’t get any better… could it?

 Taking Teams to the Next Level

 Despite its wide array of benefits, Microsoft Teams still may not be the complete solution.
 These communications platforms may be helping organizations maintain a previous idea of normality.
 But we don’t want to go back to the place we were before — we want to move forward.
-The truth is, as business evolves, new solution sets are becoming more than just a ‘nice-to-have’ option.
+The truth is, as the business evolves, new solution sets are becoming more than just a ‘nice-to-have’ option.
 Innovative solutions are a necessity.
 Here’s the truth: Even in such a useful platform, there are still gaps to be filled, and competitive service providers need to know how to fill them.